NicoHood/HoodLoader2/Readme.md

 ##### 3. Burn the bootloader
 Once the installation sketch is uploaded to your main MCU you are able to burn the bootloader to your 16u2.
+To control the burning you have two options:

+**Control via Serial:**
-The normal way is to control the uploading via Serial, so open the Serial port monitor at baud 115200.
+Open the Serial port monitor at baud 115200. **Now put in the 100nF capacitor.**
-**Now put in the 100nF capacitor.** Follow the instructions (press H + Enter).
+Follow the instructions (press 'H' + Enter).
+Your USB device will disconnect and the 328/2560 will flash the new bootloader.
+You may close the Serial monitor now.

+**Control via pin 7**
 Optionally you can also connect pin 7 with ground to flash the HoodLoader2 if your serial port does not work for some reason.

 ##### 4. Check bootloader installation